mgeitz/tbdchat/README.txt

       - Register
-         o Allows a single registration for any given unique username o Stores a password associated with each username o Saves username/realname/password to a file so registration persists after server is shutdown
+         o Allows a single registration for any given unique username o Stores a SHA256 hashed password associated with each username o Saves username/realname/passhash to a file so registration persists after server is shutdown

-      - Reacts to accordingly to all client commands
+      - Reacts accordingly to all client commands dependent on client state

       - Chat with n clients at a time

-      - Rooms containing unique chat sessions simultaneously o Create or join rooms o invite others to join your room
+      - Rooms containing unique chat sessions simultaneously o Create or join rooms o Invite others to join your room o Each room supports n clients

       - Sanitizes input fields which require so accordingly